 If you are ill and unfit for work before a period of pre-arranged holiday and it is clear that you will remain unfit for work for the period of that holiday, you may ask us (in writing) to reschedule the holiday that qualifies as WTD holiday.
 You should continue to adhere to the rules regarding notification of sickness absence and provision of medical certificates.
 Where you seek to postpone holiday because you fall ill during holiday or are off sick before pre-arranged holiday and expect to remain unfit for work during that holiday, you will need to amend your Intranet leave record in relation to the period of holiday you are seeking to postpone and obtain your line manager's permission.
-Where you seek to postpone holiday because you fall ill during holiday or are off sick before pre-arranged holiday and expect to remain unfit for work during that holiday, days converted from a period of holiday to sickness absence will count in the normal way for the purposes of the Managing Attendance Policy including the Management of longer-term absence and underlying medical conditions.
+Where you seek to postpone holiday and expect to remain unfit for work during that holiday because you fall ill during holiday or are off sick before pre-arranged holiday or are off sick before pre-arranged holiday is postpone holiday and expect to remain unfit for work during that holiday, days converted from a period of holiday to sickness absence will count in the normal way for the purposes of the Managing Attendance Policy including the Management of longer-term absence and underlying medical conditions.